YonatanKof/wwape/content/posts/How to shortcuts plugin for Sketch.md

 published: true
 tags: ['Sketch','Productivity', 'Shortcuts']
 cover_image: ./sketchSC/Cover-sketchSC.svg
-cover_caption: Rectangles moving in an orderly fashion affecting one another
+cover_caption: A long and short way to reach from point A to B
-canonical_url: false
+canonical_url: true
-description: How to create, edit or remove shortcuts for a Sketch plugins
+description: Better Sketch App workflow with shortcuts – How to create, edit or remove shortcuts for Sketch plugins using JSON file
 ---

 There's a thing you're doing all day long - moving your hands and cursor to control your apps - When you add up all these small movements you'll quickly end up whit a big wasteful repetition.
 You might have missed it because it's small.
 You might haven't deal with it because you don't know how - Whatever the reason you've let it slide, it's a wast of your time and **this post is for you!**